DO I NEED TO TRAIN FOR THIS RIDE?

 What are the accomModations like?

-Most evenings are camping in campsites that have all the normal amenities like showers, restrooms etc. There are a few evenings that are in hotel like accommodations or 'luxury camping'.
+Most evenings are camping in campsites that have all the normal amenities like showers and restrooms (please note, there is no guarantee that the showers will be warm, but they will always be refreshing!)
+There are a few evenings that are in hotel like accommodations or 'luxury camping'.
 You will be asked who you want to share a tent/room with, prior to departing for Zambia.
 Every rider will need to bring with them a sleeping bag (we recommend at 20 degree bag) and a travel pillow.
 Temperatures rarely dip into the 40's in June and July, but the nights can still be chilly!

 How is the ride supported?